MSc Applied Neuropsychology

 Career prospects

-Graduates of our Applied courses who later become Practitioner Psychologists and are registered with the Health & Care Professions Council (HCPC) can enrol on our supplementary certificate course in clinical practice and have their prior Diploma course with us count toward recognition as a professional neuropsychologist.
-This opportunity requires HCPC registration as a clinical or counselling psychologist.
-Where the gap between completion of the MSc and a subsequent doctorate is greater than 8 years, there will be a requirement to evidence additional learning and continuing professional development in clinical neuropsychology.
+Graduates of this course who later become clinical, educational or counselling psychologists and are registered with the Health & Care Professions Council (HCPC) can enrol on our supplementary Certificate in Clinical Neuropsychology Practice and have their prior MSc course with us count towards recognition as a professional neuropsychologist.
+Where the gap between completion of this MSc and a subsequent doctorate is greater than 8 years, there will be a requirement to evidence additional learning and continuing professional development in clinical neuropsychology.
+We are always delighted to see our graduates using this pathway and pursing the highest specialism in UK neuropsychology practice.

 Contact us